scheidelg/deskbackup/pages/tech_editing/markdown_rules.md

 ## Horizontal Rule Breaks

-I generally prefer to see a stronger indicator of a new section than just a slightly larger font and a small amount of leading white space (i.e., top margin).
+I generally prefer a stronger indicator of a new section than just a slightly larger font and a small amount of leading white space (i.e., top margin).
 I'm trying out a few different formatting options; for now consider whether it makes more sense to use `<hr class="tight">` or update relevant CSS styles to have an underline.

 ## Page Timestamps